Planar Channeling of 855 MeV Electrons in Silicon: Monte-Carlo Simulations: Introduction

 \section{Introduction}

-In this article we consider planar channeling of 855 MeV electrons in Silicon crystal using a new Monte-Carlo code.
+In this article we consider planar channelling of 855 MeV electrons in Silicon crystal using a new Monte-Carlo code.

-Channeling takes place if charged particles enter a single crystal at small angle with respect to crystallographic planes or axes \cite{Lindhard}.
+Channelling takes place if charged particles enter a single crystal at small angle with respect to crystallographic planes or axes \cite{Lindhard}.
 The particles get confined by the interplanar or axial potential and move preferably along the corresponding crystallographic planes or axes following their shape.

 Recent revival of the interest to this phenomenon is due to its growing practical application.
 In particular, the crystals with bent crystallographic planes are used to steer high-energy charged particle beams replacing huge dipole magnets.
 Since its appearance \cite{Tsyganov1976} and first experimental verification \cite{Elishev1979} this idea has been attracting a lot of interest worldwide.
 Bent crystal have been routinely used for beam extraction in the Institute for High Energy Physics, Russia \cite{Afonin2005}.
-Series of experiment on the bent crystal deflection of proton and heavy ion beams were performed at different accelerators \cite{Arduini1997,Scandale2008,Carrigan1999,Fliller2006,Strokov2007} throughout the world.
-The bent crystal method has been proposed to extract particles from the beam halo at CERN Large Hadron Collider \cite{Uggerhoj2005}.
-The possibility to deflect positron \cite{Bellucci2006} and electron \cite{Strokov2007,Strokov2006,Scandale2009zz} beams has been studied as well.
+A series of experiments on the bent crystal deflection and collimation of proton and heavy ion beams were performed at different accelerators \cite{Arduini1997,Carrigan1999,Fliller2006,Strokov2007,Scandale2008,Scandale2010zzb} throughout the world.
+The bent crystal method has been proposed to extract particles from the beam halo at CERN's Large Hadron Collider \cite{Uggerhoj2005}.
+The possibility of deflecting positrons \cite{Bellucci2006}, electrons \cite{Strokov2007,Strokov2006,Scandale2009zz} and $\pi^{-}$ mesons \cite{Scandale2009zzb,Scandale2010} has been studied as well.